mrgnhnt96/revali/doc-site/docs/revali-basics/endpoints-part-1.md

 You should now have access to your class instance inside of your controller!
 Use `register` when you only want the class to be created when it's first referenced (lazily), and use `registerInstance` when you want your class to be eagerly created.

 **Revali's DI also supports injections of implemented classes by providing the base class when registering.
 Ex. `register<UserRepository>(UserRepositoryImpl.new)`**

+Now that we have access to our classes, let's see what other values we have access to through Revali.